-They will ask if a student is looking at other schools, and if so, where.
+They may ask if a student is looking at other schools, and if so, where.
 Your child should be honest, but remember it is important to project that the school he is looking at today is his first choice.
 The school he is looking at tomorrow will be his first choice, too, when he's asked by that school's admissions officer.
-It's okay to say that he is not sure yet, and that he is excited about what the school has to offer.
+It's also okay to say that he is not sure yet, and that he is excited about what the school has to offer.
+However, at the end of the process when schools are making admissions decisions, we have to be honest with them about "first choice" and our answers when asked, "If accepted, will the student attend?"

 Every interview ends with the same question: "Do you have any questions for me?"
 Your child should have some.
 She can use the tour to help her craft them.
 She should try to ask questions that can't be answered in one sentence, and that can't be answered by looking at a school's website.
 "How can students participate in both athletics and community service?" is a much better question than "What's your student to teacher ratio?"

 It's not easy to relax when talking to a stranger in an unfamiliar place, knowing that you are being evaluated.
 But the child should try.
+This is why we practice with mock interviews.
 He should be confident but not cocky.
 Remember: while he would be very fortunate to attend this school, the school would be fortunate to have him as one of its students.
-Also remember: they want him to apply.
-Application fees are a major source of revenue for a school, and more applications mean a lower acceptance rate, which many people equate with exclusivity.
-So, while it's nice to think They loved us, remember that it's their job to be welcoming.
+If parents or students feel particularly confident following an interview, that's wonderful, though we'll remind them that the schools want children to apply, and it's their job to be welcoming.